Gorkhaland movement

-The Gorkhaland movement is a campaign to create a separate state within India in the Gorkhaland region of West Bengal for the Nepali-speaking Indians.
-The proposed state includes the hill regions of the Darjeeling district, Kalimpong district and Dooars regions that include Jalpaiguri, Alipurduar and parts of Cooch behar districts.
-A demand for a separate administrative unit in Darjeeling has existed since 1909, when the Hillmen's Association of Darjeeling submitted a memorandum to Minto-Morley Reforms demanding a separate administrative setup.
+The Gorkhaland movement is a political movement seeking the creation of a separate state within India, comprising the Nepali-speaking-majority areas of northern West Bengal.
+The proposed state would include the hill regions of Darjeeling and Kalimpong districts, as well as parts of the Dooars and Terai regions, including areas of Jalpaiguri, Alipurduar, and Cooch Behar districts.
+The demand for a separate administrative unit in Darjeeling dates back to 1909, when the Hillmen's Association submitted a memorandum to the Minto–Morley Reforms seeking a separate administrative arrangement.